 In the past, Cop Shoot Cop have been one of those band that gets greater acceptance overseas than in their own country.
 “An American band in Europe is more of a novelty,” says Tod.
 “They’re more supportive of weird shit in general.
 Here the definition of success is making lots of money, there success is maybe making something that’s different and new”

-But Cop Shoot Cop are poised to achieve the fame the deserve in their home country.
+But Cop Shoot Cop is poised to achieve the fame they deserve in their home country.
 After several years on the indie circuit, the group was snatched up by Interscope (“they came after us with Pitchforks” jokes Tod).
-Cop Shoot Cop released their debut album on that label, Don’t Ask Questions, earlier this year.
+Cop Shoot Cop released their debut album on that label, Ask Questions Later, earlier this year.
 The group says that they have managed to avoid record company interference and have full reign over what their music sounds like and how their covers look.

-With the major labels suddenly setting their sights on the “alternative” market and picking up underground acts, it would seem that Cop Shoot Cops are part of this cashing in of the industry.
-While they don’t refute that fact that this may have been a factor in their getting signed, they don’t see it as a sell-out.
+With the major labels suddenly setting their sights on the “alternative” market and picking up underground acts, it would seem that Cop Shoot Cop is part of this cashing in of the industry.
+While they don’t refute the fact that this may have been a factor in their getting signed, they don’t see it as a sell-out.
 “It’s now part of the mainstream music industry; it’s no longer alternative,” says Tod.
 “But I think us, or the Unsane, or anybody should have as much chance to irritate people as Michael Jackson or Billy Joel.”